sgcortes/2023_NAPLES/README.md

 # 2023_NAPLES
-Material for course: Introductory course to Machine learning and Deep Learning subjects with examples in remote sensing.
+Material for course: _Introductory course to Machine learning and Deep Learning subjects with examples in remote sensing._

+** Lesson 1: *_Machine learning concepts_*
+  + Types of Learning
+  + Unsupervised Learning

+  * Short Python reminder
+  * K-means with sklearn
+  * K-means with OpenCV

+** Lesson 2: *_Supervised and unsupervised learning in remote sensing_*
+  * Clustering satellite imagery with QGIS-SCP

+  + Some Supervised classification methods for images in RS

+  * Supervised learning with satellite imagery Qgis-SCP
+  * Dimensional reduction: PCA.
+Principal Component Analysis (QGIS-SCP)